pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>Annotations for the component.
-Merged into and overrode the cluster-level annotations if non-empty
+Merge into the cluster-level annotations if non-empty
 Optional: Defaults to cluster-level setting</p>
 </td>
 </tr>